Chrysler Hemi engine: Marketing

 From February to April 2005, DaimlerChrysler hosted a "What Can You HEMI?" contest promoting alternative uses of the HEMI engines.
-The top five finalists include HEMI Snowblower, HEMI-Go-Round carousel, HEMI on Ice ice resurfacer, HEMI-Shredder, HEMI Big Wheel, i.e. the child's tricycle of the 1970s.
-The winner was the HEMI Big Wheel, which had a 5.7 L Hemi in the back that was installed backwards, thus reverse became the only forward gear.
+The top five finalists include HEMI Snowblower, HEMI-Go-Round carousel, "HEMI on Ice" ice resurfacer, HEMI-Shredder, and HEMI Big Wheel (i.e., the child's tricycle of the 1970s).
+The winner was the HEMI Big Wheel, which had a 5.7 L Hemi in the back that was installed backwards; thus, reverse became the only forward gear.
 Plate steel was the predominant material, while a rolled tube of steel had to be utilized for the front tire as there were no such tires 4 ft in diameter that were as narrow as needed for this project.